SteveOv/debingest/README.md

 The optional `bin_time` parameter may be set to a time value (in seconds) to which the light-curve data will be (re)binned.
-This will be ignored if not set or it is given a value which is less than or equal to the _exptime_ of the data as it is.
+This will be ignored if not set or it is given a value which is less than or equal to the _exptime_ of the data as downloaded.

-Once each light-curves is downloaded, opened, masked and optionally binned the fluxes are detrended and used to derive relative magnitudes.
+Now that each light-curve is downloaded, opened, masked and optionally binned the fluxes are detrended and used to derive relative magnitudes.

-**Finding an orbital ephemeris**
+### 3. Finding an orbital ephemeris
-We now have the light-curve data in a useable state for processing.
+We now have the light-curves' data in a useable state for processing.
 First the *primary_epoch* is located by selecting the 'most prominent' eclipse in the light-curve.
 With the `period` (in days), this defines the dEB's ephemeris.
 The _period_ will be estimated using a periodogram of the light-curve if not given.

-The `plot_lc` flag controls whether the light-curve, with *primary_epoch* highlighted, is plotted to a png file.
+The `plot_lc` flag controls whether each light-curve, with its *primary_epoch* highlighted, is plotted to a png file.

-**Phase folding the light-curve**
+### 4. Phase folding the light-curves
-The ephemeris is used to phase fold the light-curve data, and a 1024 point single phase reduced light-curve is derived for subsequent inspection for system parameter estimation.
-The `plot_fold` flag controls whether a plot of the folded light-curve, overlaid with the model, is plotted to a png file.
+The ephemeris is used to phase fold the light-curve data, and 1024 point single phase reduced light-curves are derived for subsequent inspection for system parameter estimation.
+The `plot_fold` flag controls whether a plot of each folded light-curve, overlaid with the model, is plotted to a png file.

-**System parameter estimation**
+### 5. System parameter estimation
-The reduced folded light-curve is passed to a Machine-Learning model, trained to characterize folded dEB light-curves, for parameter estimation.
-This gives us estimates of the following fitting parameters for each light-curve:
+The reduced folded light-curves are passed to a Machine-Learning model, trained to characterize folded dEB light-curves, for parameter estimation.
+This us gives estimates of the following fitting parameters:
 - `rA_plus_rB` (sum of the relative radii)
 - `k` (ratio of the relative radii)
 - `bA` (primary impact parameter)